Home/Projects/Garden Room

 When You Will Need Full Planning Permission

-These are the common reasons a garden room loses the permitted development route in London and needs a full householder application instead.
+These are the common reasons a garden room loses the permitted development route and needs a full householder application instead.

 Conservation areas restrict outbuildings to the rear garden only